 How can I apply?

-- Complete the online Temporary Resident Program Student Application Form
+- Apply online: Temporary Resident Program Student Application Form

-- We recommend using Google Chrome to complete this form
+- Use Google Chrome to complete this application.

 When can I enrol my child?

-The Temporary Resident Program (TRP) enrols school-aged children at any time during the year.
-Our school year consists of four terms (refer to term dates) and caters for the following year groups:
+You can enrol your children at any time of the year.
+The school year consists of four terms (refer to term dates) and includes students in: